qyangaa/SIMPL-Notes/Week1_LiveOak_SaM.md

 ## Architecture

-+ *Architecture*, as applied to computer systems, refers to a formal specification of an interface in the system, including the logical behavior of resources managed via the interface.
++ *Architecture*, as applied to computer systems, refers to a formal specification of an interface in the system, including the ==logical behavior of resources managed via the interface.==
 - Implementation describes the actual embodiment of an architecture.
 - *Abstraction levels* correspond to implementation layers, whether in hardware or software, each associated with its own interface or architecture.
 - We are assuming the standard von Neumann architecture.